AdamSpalt/contract-compass/README.md

     ```

 ### Environment Variables
 3. Set up your environment variables by creating a `.env` file in the root of the project.
-See the **AI Import Setup** section below for details.

 The project requires two sets of environment variables.
 4. Run the development server: